 But there is more to it that one must know.
-And hence, this post.
+And hence this leafy, but not lengthy, post.
 Keep reading.

 Table Of Contents

 - What Is The Nutritional Profile Of Lettuce?

 - What Are The Different Types Of Lettuce?

 - How Do We Select And Store Lettuce?

 - Any Tips On Usage?

 - Any Side Effects Of Lettuce We Should Know?